Our belief: fine art should be accessible to own.

-I come from a low income family, raised in a city without local art museums or many cultural centers.
-The commercial art of my hometown, Las Vegas, gave me the inspiration to create Retrofit Painting.
-In Vegas, I internalized how the humorous portrayal of fine art was interlaced with the landscape, as seen by the Strip: a chrome King Tut at the Luxor, a plaster Pietà at Caesar's Palace, postcards of Picassos at Paris Casino.
-These were replicas that had reach.
-Here is where I learned that design and commerce––for better or worse––can make anything accessible in America.
+Artist and Retrofit Painting founder Thomas Ray Willis came from a low income family, raised in a city without local art museums or many cultural centers.
+The commercial art of his hometown, Las Vegas, gave him the inspiration to create Retrofit Painting.
+There he internalized how the humorous portrayal of fine art was interlaced with the landscape, as seen by the Strip: a chrome King Tut at the Luxor, a plaster Pietà at Caesar's Palace, postcards of Picassos at Paris Casino.
+Bringing in over 40 million visitors a year, these replicas had reach.
+Here is where he learned that design and commerce––for better or worse––can make anything accessible in America.

-Makes the contemporary art world reachable through its unique brand.
+Making the contemporary art world reachable through our unique brand.

 High art objects for everyday use.